alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 #### Use Docker to run Prometheus locally

-You can set up Prometheus to request metrics from the API endpoint by using [Docker](https://www.docker.com/) [external link] to run a local instance of Prometheus.
+You can set up Prometheus to request metrics from your region's API endpoint by using [Docker](https://www.docker.com/) [external link] to run a local instance of Prometheus.

 1. Save the following script as `test-metrics.sh`: